aman97kalra/Python-Scripts/README.md

 # Python Scripts

-- This repo contains Web Scraping and Automation scripts that I have made for learning/automation purposes.Also special thanks to @Ogil7190 for motivating me and helping me in setting up the python environment.
+> This repo contains Web Scraping and Automation scripts that I have made for learning/automation purposes.

+Special thanks to [Vivek Kumar](https://github.com/ogil7190) for his constant support and guidance.